alanrvazquez/LLMforDOE/README.md

 R and Python code to accompany Vazquez, A. R. and Rother, K. M. (2025).
 "A systematic assessment of Large Language Models for constructing two-level fractional factorial designs."
 Submitted to *Quality Engineering*.

-This github repository contains the following sections:

-A. SCRIPT FILES

-B. UTILITY CODE

-D. DATA FOLDERS

-## A. SCRIPT FILES.
+## A. SCRIPT FILES

-Use these to construct the design construction tasks and process them using GPT or Gemini models.
+Use these to generate the design construction tasks, process them using GPT or Gemini models, adn evaluate the resulting designs.

 - `Generate_Construction_Tasks.R`: R code to generate design construction tasks using Prompt 2.
 The tasks are saved into a folder called **instructions**.